MehediHasan-ds/NewsClassify-bangla-news-category-classification/README.md

 Here’s a revised version of the **"Data Load and Exploration", "Data Cleaning", "Feature Engineering"**, and **"Model Setup and Training"** sections.
 The rewrite focuses on **what has been done and what has been achieved**, emphasizing your **techniques and decisions**, not the detailed step-by-step process.

+### Please go to the notebook for a clean,modular and a very well documented script

 #### my notebook link: https://colab.research.google.com/drive/1V7T8yeZq4snNm3FLRE2pwKDgfDhMWoDM?usp=sharing